Multi-Epoch Machine Learning 1: Unravelling Nature vs Nurture for Galaxy Formation: Results

 \subsection{Nature vs Nurture}

-The "nature vs nurture" problem asks what drives a galaxies evolution - its initial conditions, or its environment?
-By considering a range of snapshots as inputs our method provides insight into this question in a way previous approaches could not.
+We here define the nature vs nurture problem as the question whether the properties of a galaxy can be determined if you know its state at a single point in time, or if one needs to consider its evolution through time.
+Feature importance is a useful approach to this question as it allows us to distinguish whether single points during the evolution of galaxies have a large impact on their present-day properties.
+By considering a wide range of snapshots as inputs our method provides insight into this question in a way previous approaches could not.
 Our results suggest that nurture is more important.
 If nature was the most important we would expect the feature importance plots to peak at high redshifts which correspond to the initial conditions of the subhalo.
 However this is never the case, and for most output features the feature importance goes to zero at very high redshifts.
 It might be thought that this is because some subhalos cannot be tracked back to $z=7.6$ and so are skewing the peak of the feature importance plots to lower redshift, but if we calculate feature importance plots by training models using only subhalos that can be tracked to $z=7.6$ we still do not find a peak at that point.
 Instead we find a peak at later points, which we discuss in section \ref{subsec:best_snapshots}.
 Even for properties whose feature importance peaks at early times, such as stellar mass, the feature importance is still high around $z=0$.
 This shows that the evolution of the host halo at late times always plays a key role in determining the redshift zero galaxy properties.

 To quantify nature vs nurture we consider the following integrals of the feature importance over time,